evmcnb/quartz/content/Full/Upper GI Bleed.md

 - **D** – **D**rugs (stop **_anticoagulants_** and **_NSAIDs_**)

-There are some additional steps if **_oesophageal varices_** are suspected (e.g., in patients with liver cirrhosis): [[Variceal haemorrhage]]
+There are some additional steps if **_oesophageal varices_** are suspected (e.g., in patients with liver cirrhosis): [[Pearls/Variceal haemorrhage]]

 **_Non-variceal bleeding_** can be treated in various ways, such as with **_clips_** or **_thermal coagulation_**. **_Variceal band ligation_** is used to treat bleeding **_oesophageal varices_**.

-In non-variceal bleeding, do not give a PPI until after endoscopy.
+**In non-variceal bleeding, do not give a PPI until after endoscopy.**

+Surgery is indicated in patients with ongoing acute bleeding despite repeated endoscopic therapy